lddsb/drone-dingtalk-message/README.md

 `tpl`

 String.
-Your custom `tpl`, it can be a local path or a remote http link.
+Your custom `tpl`, it can be a local path, or a remote http link.

 `tips_title`